 Unlike paper and paint, I have an odd assortment of brushes that I replace relatively often.
 I did not invest in expensive sable brushes because mine are put through the wringer in the field with me.
 They have to be able to survive my backpack, being dropped in the dirt, rolling down the occasional small cliff, and being stuffed in a plastic bag wet.
 For this reason, I use primarily synthetic brushes.

 My go-to every day brushes are a Grumbacher Goldenedge round 10, a Princeton Elite Round 12, and a flat brush.
 I create 99% of a painting using the rounds, and very rarely use a smaller brush (to prevent getting lost in the details).

 My favorite flat brushes are a Daniel Smith 3/4in flat that I have had for 10 years, and two Nara Hake Paragon Sumi ink brushes.
-These two are the best kept secret- they work amazingly well, hold paint beautifully, and cost about ten dollars apice.
+These two are the best kept secret- they work amazingly well, hold paint beautifully, and cost much less than natural hair watercolor brushes.
 I had to buy these brushes from Daniel Smith.